 The Submillimeter-Wave Technology Laboratory (STL) at the University of Massachusetts Lowell is looking to fill a full-time benefitted position within our Radar Electronics Systems group.
-STL is an energetic, innovative Laboratory that operates a nationally recognized radar-modeling program supporting government-sponsored electromagnetic signature collection and materials development efforts.
+STL is an energetic, innovative Laboratory that operates a nationally recognized radar-modeling program supporting government-sponsored radar signature collection and materials characterization efforts.

 Minimum Qualifications (Required):

-• A bachelor’s degree in engineering (e.g. electrical, computer engineering, engineering physics) or other closely related field is required
+- A bachelor’s degree in science or engineering (e.g., electrical engineering, computer engineering, engineering physics, physics) or another related field is required

-• Applicants with experience in, and an understanding of, the following are preferred: microwave electronics/components/circuits, microcontrollers and FPGAs (Xilinx), radar or related systems/electronics, PCB design and layout, digital signal processing algorithms and hardware, as well as analog/RF circuit design
+- Applicants with experience in the following are preferred: microwave electronics/components/circuits, microcontrollers and FPGAs, radar or related systems/electronics, PCB design and layout, digital signal processing algorithms and hardware, as well as analog/RF circuit design

 Given the nature and responsibilities of the position, only U.S. persons (any individual who is a citizen of the United States, a permanent resident alien of the United States, or a protected individual as defined by 8 U.S.C.1324b(a)(3)) will be considered for this position.